Paralysis: Causes

 Paralysis is most often caused by damage in the nervous system, especially the spinal cord.
-Other major causes are stroke, trauma with nerve injury, poliomyelitis, cerebral palsy, peripheral neuropathy, Parkinson's disease, ALS, botulism, spina bifida, multiple sclerosis, and Guillain–Barré syndrome.
+Other major causes are stroke, trauma with nerve injury, poliomyelitis, cerebral palsy, peripheral neuropathy, Parkinson's disease, ALS, botulism, spina bifida, multiple sclerosis and Guillain–Barré syndrome.
+Incidents that can cause such damage include slip and fall accidents, motor vehicle accidents, assaults, gunshot wounds, industrial accidents and sports injuries.
 Temporary paralysis occurs during REM sleep, and dysregulation of this system can lead to episodes of waking paralysis.
 Drugs that interfere with nerve function, such as curare, can also cause paralysis.

-Pseudoparalysis (pseudo- meaning "false, not genuine", from Greek ψεῦδος) is voluntary restriction or inhibition of motion because of pain, incoordination, orgasm, or other cause, and is not due to actual muscular paralysis.
+Pseudoparalysis (pseudo- meaning "false, not genuine", from Greek ψεῦδος) is voluntary restriction or inhibition of motion because of pain, incoordination, or other cause, and is not due to actual muscular paralysis.
 In an infant, it may be a symptom of congenital syphilis.
-Pseudoparalysis can be caused by extreme mental stresses, and is a common feature of mental disorders such as panic anxiety disorder.
+Pseudoparalysis can be caused by extreme mental stress and is a common feature of mental disorders such as panic anxiety disorder.

 Variations

-Paralysis can occur in localised or generalised forms, or it may follow a certain pattern.
+Paralysis can occur in localized or generalized forms, or it may follow a certain pattern.
 Most paralyses caused by nervous-system damage (e.g., spinal cord injuries) are constant in nature; however, some forms of periodic paralysis, including sleep paralysis, are caused by other factors.

 Paralysis can occur in newborns due to a congenital defect known as spina bifida.
 Spina bifida causes one or more of the vertebrae to fail to form vertebral arches within the infant, which allows the spinal cord to protrude from the rest of the spine.
 In extreme cases, this can cause spinal cord function inferior to the missing vertebral arches to cease.
 This cessation of spinal cord function can result in paralysis of lower extremities.
 Documented cases of paralysis of the anal sphincter in newborns have been observed when spina bifida has gone untreated.
 While life-threatening, many cases of spina bifida can be corrected surgically if operated on within 72 hours of birth.

 Ascending paralysis presents in the lower limbs before the upper limbs.
 It can be associated with: